ramiel/router.js/README.md

   });
 ```

-For the patch `/users/admin`, both routes will be exectued because they both match.
+For the path `/users/admin`, both routes will be exectued because they both match.
 If you want to prevent this, you need to call `req.stop()`

 ```js
 router